kieranelby/KingOfTheEtherThrone/README.md

 ### Adding the Contract in the Mist Wallet

-If you're using the Mist Ethereum Wallet e.g. from [https://github.com/ethereum/mist/releases], go to Contracts -> Add Contract, then fill in the Contract Details above.
-After you've added the Contract, if you click "Show Contract Information", you should be able to see the Current Claim Price and a 'claimThrone' function to execute.
+If you're using the Mist Ethereum Wallet - e.g. from [https://github.com/ethereum/mist/releases] - go to Contracts -> Add Contract, then fill in the Contract Details above.
+After you've added the Contract, if you click "Show Contract Information", you should be able to see the Current Claim Price on the left (in Wei!) and a 'claimThrone' function to execute on the right (don't forget to include the payment when executing the function).
+This works in version 0.3.8 of the wallet client, anyway ...

 ### Manual Payment

 You can manually send your payment to `0xa9d160e32ad37ac6f2b8231e4efe14d35abb576e`.
-You can put your name in the data field (might need to convert from ASCII).

-e.g. with the geth Javascript console:
+You can put your name in the data field - might need to convert from ASCII. e.g. with the geth Javascript console:

 ```
 eth.sendTransaction({